-Summer vacation was all play, from you ate breakfast, until called for lunch, then until dinner, then after.
+Summer vacation was all play, from breakfast, until called for lunch, then until dinner, then after.

 It was outside, it was unsupervised, and it is here you developed a certain sense of yourself.
 A sense of right and wrong, wise and stupid, risks worth taking, risks not worth taking, so that judgment was inspired.

 Just like teaching a child that s/he can control their bowel movements, can control their bodies and behaviour, this free play forced a child to develop a nascent independence.